Frank Bisignano joined First Data as Chief Executive Officer in 2013 and added the title of Chairman of the Board in 2014.

-Upon his arrival at First Data, Bisignano began to rapidly transform the 43-year-old company from its position as the world’s largest traditional payment processor into a technology innovator for the 21st Century, bringing an array of new products and services designed to help enterprises large and small – millions of clients among merchants and financial institutions – grow their business.
+Upon his arrival at First Data, Bisignano began to rapidly transform the 46-year-old company from its position as the world’s largest traditional payment processor into a technology innovator, industry collaborator, and commerce enabler for the 21st Century.

-Immediately upon taking office, Bisignano launched an equity ownership plan that turned First Data's 23,000 employees into shareholders.
-He then unveiled Clover Station, a revolutionary new system designed for small- and midsized businesses to track inventory, manage employees, build lasting customer relationships and accept payments with ease.
-He also partnered with or acquired leading technology startups to further strengthen First Data’s portfolio of cutting-edge solutions and services.
+Bisignano’s first big move as CEO was launching an equity ownership plan turning First Data's 23,000 employees into shareholders.
+In his early days, he steered the rollout of Clover Station, a breakthrough point-of-sale platform designed for small and midsized businesses to track inventory, manage employees, build lasting customer relationships, and accept the full array of payments, from cash to Apple Pay.
+The spirit of a technology company soon took hold as Bisignano partnered with, or acquired, leading startups to further strengthen First Data’s portfolio of cutting-edge solutions and services.

-Prior to joining First Data, Bisignano was the Co-Chief Operating Officer for JPMorgan Chase and the CEO of Mortgage Banking at JPMorgan Chase.
-Under Bisignano’s leadership, the Mortgage Banking unit reported 2012 net income of $3.3 billion, another impressive turnaround compared with a net loss of $2.1 billion in 2011.
-As Co-Chief Operating Officer, Bisignano's responsibilities included overseeing global technology, real estate, operations, procurement, compliance, regulatory control and oversight, resiliency, security and safety, and general services for all of JPMorgan Chase's businesses in over 60 countries.
+Prior to joining First Data, Bisignano was the co-chief operating officer for J.P.
+Morgan Chase and the chief executive officer of its Mortgage Banking unit.
+As co-COO, Bisignano's responsibilities included overseeing global technology, real estate, operations, procurement, compliance, regulatory control and oversight, resiliency, security and safety, and general services for all of J.P.
+Morgan Chase’s businesses in over 60 countries.
+Under Bisignano’s leadership, the Mortgage Banking unit reported 2012 net income of $3.3 billion, a turnaround that reversed a net loss of $2.1 billion in the prior year.

-Bisignano played a key role in a series of historic transactions at Citi as he took on positions of increasing leadership at the bank, which he joined in 1994.
+During his tenure at Citi, which began in 1994, Bisignano played a key role in a series of historic transactions as he took on more senior roles.
 These deals included the merger of Citicorp and Travelers and the acquisitions of Salomon-Smith Barney and Primerica Financial Services, among others.

-Throughout his career, Bisignano has worked to bring new career opportunities to men and women who served their nation in uniform.
-While at JPMorgan Chase, he was a founder of the 100,000 Jobs Mission, an original coalition of 11 companies that since grown to a roster of 170 firms, hiring 161,752 veterans collectively as of June 2014.
-Bisignano’s commitment to veterans has continued at First Data, where First Data Salutes provides a wide array of opportunities and support for returning military and their families.
+Throughout his career, Bisignano has worked to create career opportunities for men and women who served in uniform.
+While at J.P.
+Morgan Chase, he was a founder of the 100,000 Jobs Mission, an original coalition of 11 companies that has since grown to a roster of 170 firms, hiring over 395,000 veterans as of April 2017.
+Bisignano’s commitment to veterans has continued at First Data, where the First Data Salutes program provides broad opportunities and support for returning military and their families.

-A strong supporter of diversity, Bisignano also helped create affinity groups to provide networking and support for both women and the lesbian, gay, bisexual and transgender (LGBT) community at First Data.
+A strong supporter of diversity, Bisignano also helped create seven new employee resource groups at First Data, earning the company a roster of accolades for its efforts, ranging from veterans’ groups to the lesbian, gay, bisexual and transgender (LGBT) community.

-Born and raised in Brooklyn, New York, Bisignano serves on the board of Partnership for New York City, on the board of the National September 11 Memorial and Museum, on the Board of Trustees of the Mount Sinai Health System, and is also a trustee for the Battery Conservancy and St. Patrick’s Cathedral.
-Bisignano was previously vice chairman of the Options Clearing Corporation and a board member for the Depository Trust and Clearing Corporation, the Alliance for Downtown New York, the Lower Manhattan Cultural Council and PENCIL.
-He also is a member of the Board of Directors for the Atlanta Metro Chamber of Commerce and The Commerce Club of Atlanta.
+Bisignano is a member of the Board of Directors of Humana Inc. Among his non-profit commitments, he serves on the boards of the Partnership for New York City, the National September 11 Memorial and Museum, the Mount Sinai Health System, the advisory board for the Institute for Veterans and Military Families (IVMF), and is a trustee of the Battery Conservancy and St. Patrick’s Cathedral.
+He also serves on the boards of the Metro Atlanta Chamber and The Commerce Club of Atlanta.
+Bisignano was previously vice chairman of the Options Clearing Corporation and a board member for the Depository Trust and Clearing Corporation, the Alliance for Downtown New York, the Lower Manhattan Cultural Council, and PENCIL.

-In 2014, Bisignano received the Colonel Michael Endres Leadership Award for Individual Excellence in Veteran Employment from the U.S. Chamber of Commerce for his commitment to employment opportunities for veterans, transitioning service members, and their spouses.
-Bisignano was awarded Syracuse University’s Chancellor's Medal for Outstanding Achievement in 2010 for his innovation in technology & education.
-The New York Institute of Technology (NYIT) honored Bisignano in May 2014 with a Doctor of Commercial Science degree in recognition of both his achievements in the business world and his philanthropic endeavors.
+In 2010, Bisignano was awarded Syracuse University’s Chancellor's Medal for Outstanding Achievement for his innovation in technology & education.
+In 2014, Bisignano received the Colonel Michael Endres Leadership Award for Individual Excellence in Veteran Employment from the U.S. Chamber of Commerce.
+The New York Institute of Technology honored Bisignano in May 2014 with a Doctor of Commercial Science degree for his achievements in business and his philanthropic endeavors.
+In May 2017, Syracuse bestowed Bisignano with an Honorary Doctorate of Law degree for his distinguished business career and his work in championing higher education and supporting the disadvantaged.